monokrome/openal-source/README.md

   - Occlusion culling (if Source allows)
   - Deafening effects
 - Entities allowing mappers to modify the state of the system
-- Optional fourier analysis system for beat detection and more
+- Fourier analysis system for beat detection and more

 Notes:
 ======